At a Glance

-The CCC encompasses four programs, each coordinated by a clinical psychologist to ensure high-quality service and collaborative efforts.
-The counselors are marriage and family therapy trainees and interns, Psy.D. trainees, MSWs, and postdoctoral fellows.
+The CCC is coordinated by a clinical psychologist to ensure high-quality service and collaborative efforts.
+The counselors are marriage and family therapy trainees and interns, Psy.D. trainees, and MSWs.
 The center seeks to match staff members and clients according to their needs and strengths, facilitating the therapeutic process or consulting project.

 Before therapy begins, clients are evaluated to determine the severity of their current dilemma and discuss the process that will lead to goal achievement.
 To assist the therapeutic process and ensure the quality of treatment, sessions are audio- or videotaped and reviewed under supervision.
 Occasionally, clients view or listen to the tapes, providing the unique opportunity to experience their therapy sessions from a third-person perspective.
 Developing new insight through this technique, many clients are able to contribute significantly to the progress of their treatment.
 To preserve client confidentiality, all tapes are kept private and erased after review or within one month after the recording session.

 Back to top

 The specialized field of marriage and family therapy calls for a unique set of skills and a propensity for open, honest communication.
 Please consider the following requirements and important issues specific to the MFT program during your decision process.

 Satisfactory Faculty Evaluations